gardener/autoscaler/cluster-autoscaler/FAQ.md

 Startup taints are defined as:

 * all taints with the prefix `startup-taint.cluster-autoscaler.kubernetes.io/`,
+* all taints with the prefix `ignore-taint.cluster-autoscaler.kubernetes.io/` (deprecated),
+* all taints with prefixes specified using `--startup-taint-prefix` flag,
 * all taints defined using `--startup-taint` flag.

 ### Status taints